 Four years later, on July 1, 1954, the idea of purchasing the property came before the Sioux City Presbytery at a meeting in Cherokee, Iowa.
 The property was priced at $65,000.00 and the original Articles of Incorporation for the Presbyterian Camp on Okoboji were dated August 19, 1954.
 The first summer of camping was held in 1956, and since then campers and adults alike have come to rejuvenate beside the water of West Lake Okoboji allowing God to touch them in a way that changes their lives.

 With the addition of the Lodge, the Presbyterian Camp on Okoboji moved into a year round facility that serves children, youth, and adults.
-With this shift, it was felt that the word "Camp" did not describe us adequately for people think of bunk beds and children when they hear "Camp".
-On January 1, 2014, the Camp Board put into place a marketing name of Lakeshore Center at Okoboji, a ministry of the Presbyterian Church (USA).
+With this shift, it was felt that the word "Camp" did not describe us adequately.
+We had now become a facility that ran a summer camp and has the potential to be home to education workshops, family reunions, church retreats, craft retreats, teambuilding workshops, and more.
+On January 1, 2014, the Ministry Board put into place a marketing name of Lakeshore Center at Okoboji, a ministry of the Presbyterian Church (USA).
 The name change reflects our desire to be a sacred space where all may come and experience God.
 All are welcome.
 One does not need to be Presbyterian to come and enjoy this facility.

 by Mary L. Frahm